 Neck pain can be caused by a number of situations, including single traumatic events and overuse injuries that develop over time.
 Some of the most common causes of neck pain among workers include:

-These causes and others create a significant stress on American workers, who missed a median of eight days of work as a result of a neck injury or neck pain.
+These causes and others create significant stress on American workers, who missed a median of eight days of work as a result of a neck injury or neck pain.
 Additionally, a Centers for Disease Control and Prevention (CDC) study states that roughly 15 percent of adults in the U.S. reported experiencing neck pain at least once in the three months before the study.
 If caused in and out of the course of performing their jobs, workers may receive workers' compensation for neck injury.

 Common Neck Injury Symptoms and What to Do About Them